 I wrote this piecemeal along my trip and am posting it all today:

 After food and an orientation of sorts to our trip, we headed out for a faluka (small boat) ride around the area where we’re staying.
-We saw Elephantine Island, which was used in ancient times as a fortress island; we saw the botanical gardens; we saw the home of the Agha Khan, the trader who gave his weight in diamonds to everyone who attended his 50th birthday party, and then came back to the boat.
+We saw fortress island; we saw the botanical gardens; we saw the home of the Agha Khan, the trader who gave his weight in diamonds to everyone who attended his 50th birthday party, and then came back to the boat.

 Overcompensating

-Another early morning today (2:50am wake-up call).
-We hopped on a bus to Abu Simbel, one of the most impressive (if not the most) of the ancient Egyptians sites.
-Abu Simbel is a pair of temples, one built by Ramses II to prove to the people south of the Nubian land that he was mighty and was to be feared as a god, the other a tribute to his beloved and beautiful wife, Nefertari.
-The temples were absolutely massive with huge colossuses standing guard outside.
+Another early morning today (e absolutely massive with huge colossuses standing guard outside.
 Inside both is a series of chambers with more ornate carvings depicting scenes of great battles, of the Pharaoh’s romance and in praise of the gods.
 The craftsmanship that goes into such building is absolutely stunning and is difficult to comprehend without seeing it.
-Looking south past the water (about 50 km) from Abu Simbel, you can see Sudan.
-I was so close!
-And this is from whence all of the camels in Egypt come.
-We spent a couple hours at Abu Simbel and then drove back to the boat.
+Looking south past the water (about 50 km) from

 Travel Buddies